 These economic variables and their associated impact on the PD, EAD and LGD vary by financial instrument.
-Forecasts of these economic variables (the "base economic scenario") are provided by the Economics team and provide the best estimate view of the economy over the next five years.

 The Company considers these forecasts to represent its best estimate of the possible outcomes and has analyzed the non-linearities and asymmetries within the Company's different portfolios to establish that the chosen scenarios are appropriately representative of the range of possible scenarios.